microsoft/vscode-docs/api/extension-guides/chat.md

 Participants can use the language model in a wide range of ways.
 Some participants only make use of the language model to get answers to custom prompts, for example the [sample chat participant](https://github.com/microsoft/vscode-extension-samples/tree/main/chat-sample).
 Other participants are more advanced and act like [autonomous agents](https://learn.microsoft.com/semantic-kernel/agents/) that invoke multiple tools with the help of the language model.
 An example of such an advanced participant is the built-in `@workspace` that knows about your workspace and can answer questions about it.
 Internally, `@workspace` is powered by multiple tools: GitHub's knowledge graph, combined with semantic search, local code indexes, and VS Code's language services.

 When a user explicitly mentions a `@participant` in their chat prompt, that prompt is forwarded to the extension that contributed that specific chat participant.
 The participant then uses a `ResponseStream` to respond to the request.
 To provide a smooth user experience, the Chat API is streaming-based.
-A `ResponseStream` can include:

-- Markdown for simple text and image responses
-- Buttons that invoke VS Code commands
-- Progress for longer running operations
-- References to URIs or editor locations
-- File trees (for example, to show a workspace preview when a chat participant proposes to create a new workspace)
+A chat response can contain rich content, such as Markdown, file trees, command buttons, and more.
+Get more info about the [supported response output types](#supported-chat-response-output-types).

 To help the user take the conversation further, participants can provide *follow-ups* for each response.
 Follow-up questions are suggestions that are presented in the chat user interface and might give the user inspiration about the chat extension's capabilities.